 The Learning Curve: How to Market Real Estate Websites Online

-As real estate agents, we are often asked about the differences between renting and owning property.
-We sometimes equate renting to “throwing money away”, and ownership as “making an investment”.
+As real estate agents, people often asked about the differences between renting and owning property.
+We sometimes equate renting to “throwing money away,” and ownership as “making an investment.”

 Another differentiating factor between renting and owning a house is that when you rent, you’re limited as to what you can do regarding upgrades, design, and decor.
 However, when you own – stop short of HOA requirements and restrictions, you can pretty much do whatever you’d like to your home.

 The same is true with owning digital real estate – a website address, a place where your business “lives” online.
 I learned the hard way.

 When I first entered the realm of real estate, I had an advantage because I’m passionate about marketing.
 The idea of growing my own business exciting.
 Lead generation and the rush of lead capture were thrilling to me.
 I valued the process of lead nurturing.